SakibSaikia/SakibSaikia.github.io/_posts/2019-08-19-Deriving-Lambertian-BRDF-From-First-Principles.markdown

 $$(\omega_i . n)$$ = Weakening factor for incoming direction $$\omega_i$$ and normal $$n$$
 $${\Omega}$$ = This is used to denote the integration over the unit hemisphere

 _Note: If this looks familiar to the [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation/), it is because it is.
-Albedo corresponds reflected radiance from a perfectly diffuse surface when lit uniformly by a light of unit radiance._
+Albedo corresponds reflected radiance from a perfectly diffuse surface when lit uniformly by light of unit radiance._

 Since the Lambertian BRDF is a model of diffuse reflectance it is invariant to the the viewing direction.
 In other words, it is constant and can be taken out of the itegral.